needle-tools/selective-profiling/package/Readme.md

 - Generic classes or methods are currently not supported.
 [See issue](https://github.com/needle-tools/selective-profiling/issues/6)
 - Occasionally injections break method functionality or cause errors ([see issue](https://github.com/needle-tools/selective-profiling/issues/2)).
 It seems to only happen with properties though.
 Profiling code inside properties should not be important and therefore it is disabled by default (See setting ``Skip Properties``).
 Otherwise it is recommended to try disabling the ``Deep Profile`` option in ``Project Settings/Needle/Selective Profiling`` or decreasing the ``Max Level``.
 In any case please also [open an issue](https://github.com/needle-tools/selective-profiling/issues/new) with as much information about your project and profiled method as possible to help us find and fix issues like that.
 - ECS samples using a combination ``unsafe partial struct`` can apparently not be patched correctly [see issue 16](https://github.com/needle-tools/selective-profiling/issues/16)

+## Contribution
+- This project is open for contributions!
+  There are a couple of things missing, for example: UI for marking methods to be displayed in the Profiler graph view.

 ## Contact ✒️
 <b>[🌵 needle — tools for unity](https://needle.tools)</b> •